 Single point grounding is recommended to prevent ground loops which would likely cause noise.

-Doesn't the ground on the Relcom terminator cause a ground loop?
+Doesn't the ground on the Relcom Fieldbus Terminator cause a ground loop?

-The Relcom wiring blocks cannot protect against a direct lightning strike to the fieldbus wiring.
+The Relcom Megablocks cannot protect against a direct lightning strike to the Fieldbus Wiring.
 It is possible, however, to protect against voltage spikes induced from a near lightning strike.
 Our Terminators have a spark gap arrestor which will fire and clamp the shields in the event of a near lightning strike.
 For locations where lightning strikes are common, we recommend additional surge protection devices that are supplied by Eaton (MTL Products).